jverzani/SymPyCore.jl/docs/src/introduction.md

 ex(x=>1, y=>pi)
 ```

-A straight call is also possble, where the order of the variables is determined by `free_symbols`.
+A straight call is also possible, where the order of the variables is determined by `free_symbols`.
 This is useful for expressions of a single variable, but being more explicit through the use of paired values is recommended.

 ## Conversion from symbolic to numeric